© Unofficial Royalty 2024

 September 27, 1788 – Death of Augusta of Brunswick-Wolfenbüttel, Princess of Württemberg, first wife of the future King Friedrich I of Württemberg, at Koluvere Manor, Kullamaa near Reval, Estonia; buried at the Church of Kullamaa in Lääne County, Estonia

 Augusta was the daughter of Karl Wilhelm Ferdinand, Duke of Brunswick-Wolfenbüttel and Princess Augusta of Great Britain, a sister of King George III.
 In 1780, Augusta married Prince Friedrich of Württemberg, later King Friedrich I of Württemberg.
-Despite a very unhappy marriage, Augusta and Friedrich had four children.
+Despite an unhappy marriage, Augusta and Friedrich had four children.
 Augusta wanted to leave her husband as early as her first pregnancy.
 In 1782, Friedrich impressed Catherine II (the Great), Empress of All Russia while visiting Russia, and she made him Governor-General of Eastern Finland.
 Four years later, while they were visiting Catherine II in St. Petersburg, Augusta asked Catherine for protection from her husband.
 She claimed that Friedrich was abusive to her, and was having affairs with several men.
 Catherine took Augusta in and told Friedrich to leave the country.
 Augusta hoped to obtain a divorce, but her father would not permit it.
 So Catherine provided Augusta with a home at Koluvere Castle in Estonia, along with a custodian, Wilhelm von Pohlmann.
 Soon, Augusta and von Pohlmann began an affair and she became pregnant.
 On September 27, 1788, Augusta went into premature labor.
 Fearing that their affair would become known, von Pohlmann refused to call for a doctor and Augusta died of blood loss.

 Unofficial Royalty: Augusta of Brunswick-Wolfenbüttel, Princess Friedrich of Württemberg

-September 27, 1820 – Birth of Elizabeth Wellesley, Duchess of Wellington, Queen Victoria’s Mistress of the Robes 1861–1868, 1874–1880, at Yester House, in East Lothian, Scotland
+September 27, 1820 – Birth of Elizabeth Wellesley, Duchess of Wellington, Queen Victoria’s Lady of the Bedchamber from 1843 until 1858, and then Mistress of the Robes from 1861 to 1868, and 1874 to 1880, at Yester House, in East Lothian, Scotland

 Born Lady Elizabeth Hay, daughter of George Hay, 8th Marquess of Tweeddale, she married Arthur Wellesley, 2nd Duke of Wellington.